Owusu1946/QuillDocsAI/README.md

-# Quill - A Modern Fullstack SaaS-Platform
+# Quill - A Modern Fullstack SaaS-Platform that allows you to chat with your pdf documents

 Built with the Next.js 13.5 App Router, tRPC, TypeScript, Prisma & Tailwind